margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There are failure stories on my left.
 There are success stories on my right.
 I take up the failure stories, admit to the wrongs, and throw them in the trash.
-The failures are just that - "white trash" and "hillbilly elegy".
+The failures are just that - "white trash".
 I take up the success stories, and I throw them up in the air, and say, "PRAISE THE LORD FOR CREATING ME" with a WINNING SMILE on my FACE.
 The success stories are just that - "Christ the King living and moving and breathing right on through me".
 DAMN, LORD, YOU DID A GOOD JOB.
 YOU HELPED ME FORGIVE.
 YOU HELPED ME BOUNCE BACK UP.
 AND YOU HELPED ME REFORM.
 YOU HELPED ME SURVIVE.